Psychedelic-Assisted Therapy

 Adriana Manygoats de Julio, MD, MSPH

-Dr. Manygoats de Julio is a board-certified neuropsychiatrist with extensive experience in both clinical practice and leadership within the field of psychiatry and neuropsychiatry.
-With over a decade of experience, they currently hold various roles, including serving as the Medical Director for Aurora Mental Health and Recovery's Intensive Outpatient Clinics in Denver and as a Neuropsychiatrist at Logan Correctional Center in Illinois.
+Dr. Adriana Manygoats de Julio is a board-certified neuropsychiatrist with over a decade of clinical and leadership experience.
+They serve as Medical Director for Aurora Mental Health and Recovery's Intensive Outpatient Clinics in Denver and as a Neuropsychiatrist at Logan Correctional Center in Illinois.
+Their expertise spans traumatic brain injury, PTSD, functional neurological disorders, and severe mental illness, with board certifications in both Neurology and Psychiatry, and additional training in adolescent and young adult psychiatry.